iGEM TIES (Teams IntEraction Study)

 Collaborative Learning

-We reconstruct learner interaction network from phone call data to model the diffusion of knowledge in collaborative learning.
+We reconstruct learner interaction network from phone calls and digital traces to model the diffusion of knowledge in collaborative learning.

 Learn more…